-A leading multinational insurance corporation quoted an internal zero-party data management platform build at more than \$5 million with a minimum of 18 months to deploy.
+A leading multinational insurance corporation quoted an internal consent management platform build at more than \$5 million with a minimum of 18 months to deploy.
 Meanwhile, a large health benefits and services company estimated data collection and storage at \$20 million.